Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Program Discontinuance

-Students wishing to earn more than one associate degree or certificate must fulfill all program requirements for each degree or certificate in accordance with college requirements.
-At the time of application for graduation, students must declare the catalog year under which they are requesting to be evaluated for degree completion.
-Students must select a catalog of an academic year during which they were registered and attended classes at the College, and have had no break of four full semesters.
-Students who have not been in attendance in the last four full semesters will be evaluated based on the current catalog year. - Dean’s List
+- At the time of application for graduation, students must declare the catalog year under which they are requesting to be evaluated for degree completion.
+Students must select a catalog of an academic year during which they were registered and attended classes at the College and have had no break of four full semesters.
+Students who have not been in attendance in the last four full semesters will be evaluated based on the current catalog year.

 Students who have earned twelve (12) or more credits at the College are eligible to be considered for the Dean’s List.
 At the end of the fall and spring semesters, the Provost and Vice President for Teaching, Learning, and Student Success will publish a list of those full-time and part-time students who have completed at least six credits during the semester and have earned a semester grade point average of 3.500 or better. - Graduate with Honors

-Students who complete twelve (12) honors credits with an overall grade point average GPA of 3.250 or higher are eligible to graduate from the Honors College.
+Students who complete twelve (12) honors credits with an overall cumulative grade point average GPA of 3.250 or higher are eligible to graduate from the Honors College.
 Graduates receive a notation on their transcripts recognizing this achievement. - Commencement

 - Substitutions of course requirements within degree and certificate programs may be considered under special circumstances; however, no substitutions of course requirements within letters of recognition are allowed.